Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

 since $F_n$ is center-free.
 Similarly, there is a natural map

 obtained by ``forgetting the base point''.
-Recall that we require in our definition of $\mathcal{S}(W_{n,1})$ that sphere systems in $W_{n,1}$ are also sphere systems in $W_n$, and thus this map is well-defined.
-This map between graphs is compatible in with the projection $\Aut(F_n)\to\Out(F_n)$ in the following sense: by Laudenbach's Theorems~\ref{thm:laudenbach-unpointed} and~\ref{thm:laudenbach-pointed}, $\Aut(F_n)$ and $\Out(F_n)$ act on $\mathcal{S}(W_{n,1}), \mathcal{S}(W_n)$.
-These actions are equivariant with respect to the forgetful map.
+This map between graphs is compatible in with the projection $\Aut(F_n)\to\Out(F_n)$ in the following sense: by Laudenbach's Theorems~\ref{thm:laudenbach-unpointed} and~\ref{thm:laudenbach-pointed}, $\Aut(F_n)$ and $\Out(F_n)$ act on $\mathcal{S}(W_{n,1}), \mathcal{S}(W_n)$ and these actions are equivariant with respect to the forgetful map.

-By a result of Mosher \cite{Mo96}, since $F_n$ is a nonelementary word-hyperbolic group there is a quasi-isometric section\\
+By a result of Mosher \cite{Mo96}, since $F_n$ is a nonelementary word-hyperbolic group, there is a quasi-isometric section\\